JudgeGroovyman/JudgeGroovyman.github.io/Mac.md

 I was able to record with it when I launched it from the terminal.
 It sure seems like its running slowly tho

 Perhaps its not an issue with the latest version when using the [provided instructions](https://www.audacityteam.org/download/mac/)

+# Video #
+I've been using Smart Converter for video compression for a long time but ...
+Handbrake lets you also change the resolution which makes the videos WAY Smaller

+# Terminal #
+Need a way to get between the folder you are in right now in the terminal and in the finder and vice versa

+actually you need a way to open a new finder window in the same folder instantly too but thats not a terminal issue